MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/get-started.md

 ## 2. Open project in Visual Studio Preview

 Launch Visual Studio Preview, and open the MNIST sample application.
-Note that if the solution is shown as unavailable, you'll need to right-click and select "Reload Project."
+(If the solution is shown as unavailable, you'll need to right-click and select "Reload Project.")

 Inside the solution explorer, the project has three main code files: